 As the coordinating body, the Local Authority will process applications from parent(s)/carer(s) resident in Sefton and inform them of the outcome.
-This process ensures that only one school place is offered to each applicant on 16 April 2024, which is National Offer Day.
+This process ensures that only one school place is offered to each applicant on 16 April 2025, which is National Offer Day.

-For the scheme to work effectively it is important for all Admission Authorities to work together closely and to share information as required, and as far as possible, within the agreed timescales shown on page 11 of this document.
+For the scheme to work effectively it is important for all Admission Authorities to work together closely and to share information as required, and as far as possible, within the agreed timescales shown on pages 12-13 of this scheme.